Anatomy

 Histology

-Located at the corners of the hepatic lobules, containing a
+- Portal triads: Located at the corners of the hepatic lobules, containing a branch of the hepatic artery, a branch of the portal vein, and a bile duct.

-Specialized capillaries that allow blood to percolate through
+- Sinusoids: Specialized capillaries that allow blood to percolate through the liver.

 -